1203 Administrative Handling [R-11.2013]

-If the appeal is ready for docketing (that is, if no return of the case to the examiner is required per the review) three events will occur:
+If the appeal is ready for docketing three events will occur:

 - (A) an appeal number will be assigned;

-- (C) the appeal will be assigned to a master docket for subsequent reassignment to the docket of an individual Administrative Patent Judge (APJ), or directly to the docket of an individual APJ.
+- (C) the appeal will be assigned either to a master docket for subsequent reassignment to a panel or directly to a panel of at least three Board members.

-If the appeal cannot be docketed due to matters requiring further attention in the patent examining corps, the appeal will be administratively returned to the patent examining corps with an order indicating why the appeal cannot be docketed and notification of that return, in the form of a copy of the order, will be mailed to the appellant.
-No appeal number will be assigned until the appeal is ready for docketing.
+If the appeal cannot be docketed due to matters requiring further attention in the patent examining corps, the appeal will be remanded to the patent examining corps with an order indicating why the appeal cannot be docketed.
+Notification of the remand, in the form of a copy of the order, will be mailed to the appellant.

 A petition to make an application special after the appeal has been forwarded to the Board may be addressed to the Board.
 However, no such petition will be granted unless the brief has been filed and applicant has made the same type of showing required by the Director under 37 CFR 1.102.
 Therefore, diligent prosecution is essential to a favorable decision on a petition to make special.